eric8607242/OSNASLib/README.md

     * `--num-workers`
     * `--train-portion`

+* Path
+    * `--root-path` : The root path to save all of checkpoint, lookup-table, or searched model in this searching process.
+We set `root-path` based on the `title` and `random seed`.
+    * `--logger-path` : The path to logger file.
+    * `--writer-path` : The path to tensorboard writer file.
+    * `--checkpoint-path-root` : The path to the directoy of the checkpoint.
+We seperate the directory into `evaluate/` and `search/` for different process.
+    * `--lookup-table-path` : The path to lookup table.
+    * `--best-model-path` : The path to the weight of best model.
+    * `--searched-model-path` : The path to the configuration of the searched model.
+    * `--hyperparameter-tracker` : The path to the hyperparameter-tracker.
+Hyperparameter-tracker record all hyperparameter for each searching and evaluating process.

 ### Config File
 ```
 cd config_file/arg_config/
 ```
 * `search_config.py` : Config for search process (e.g., search strategy, epoch, target hc, and epoch)
+    * `--target-hc` : The target hardware constraints.
+    * `--info-metric` : The metric of hardware constraints. (e.g., flops, param, latency)
     * `--search-strategy`: Search strategy for searching the best architecture. (e.g., Random search, evolution algorithm, and differentiable)
     * `--search-space` : Search space in different papaer (e.g., ProxylessNAS, FBNet, and SPOS)
     * `--sample-strategy` : The way to train supernet (e.g., Uniform sampling, Fairstrict sampling,and differentiable)